ballerina-guides/integration-tutorials/content-based-message-routing/README.md

     });
     ```

-- Use the `is` check to check whether the response is a `ReservationResponse` and return it as is (i.e., reservation successful)..
+- Use the `is` check to check whether the response is a `ReservationResponse` and return it as is (i.e., reservation successful)

     ```ballerina
     if resp is ReservationResponse {